UntactOrder/PosLayout/README.md

-# SharedLayout
+# SharedCodeSet
-Shared Layout - KMM, Jetpack Compose
-This repo cannot be built on its own.
+Shared Code Set for UntactOrder Project - KMM, Jetpack Compose, Ktor, KMQTT This repo cannot be built on its own.
 It should be built as part of another KMM project.